wilzbach/docs.asyncy.com/reference/exposing_services/README.md

 # Exposing a Service

-Often, it's desirable to interact with your services directly from the outside world.
-For example, if you're running a service which exposes it's own configuration web console on a certain path.
-We refer to this as an "expose" - something that is exposed directly to the internet.
+Often, it is desirable to interact with your services, directly from the outside world.

+For example, if you're running a service which exposes its own web console (for configuration) on a certain path.
+We refer to this as "forwards" — a path that is exposed directly to the internet, from the underlying container.

-**Note:** For this to work, the service you're trying to expose, must have declared an `expose` in its `microservice.yaml`.
+**Note:** For this to work, the service you are trying to expose, must have declared an `expose` in its `microservice.yaml`.
 Read more about it [here](https://microservice.guide/schema/expose).

 To expose a service's expose to the internet, add an `expose` entry to your